tpai/tpai.github.io/resume.md

 * **Oriente UI**
     [workspace.tonypai.now.sh](https://workspace.tonypai.now.sh/)
-    A Vue component library built for common usage inside company, developer and designer can start a styleguide server to develop new component, and it support both cilent side rendering and server side rendering.
-And thanks to Github Actions, this repo will automatically publish npm package.
+    A Vue component library built for common usage inside a company, developer, and designer can start a style guide server to develop a new component, and it supports both client-side rendering and server-side rendering.
+Also, it will automatically publish the npm package by Github Actions CI/CD.

 * **React Starter Kit** [r2-starter-kit.herokuapp.com](https://r2-starter-kit.herokuapp.com/)
-    R^2 Starter Kit is a boilerplate for web development built on top of React, Redux, Redux Saga and Webpack 4, also it integrated Heroku, Travis CI, Coveralls and lots of 3rd party services.
+    R^2 Starter Kit is a boilerplate for web development built on top of React, Redux, Redux-Saga and Webpack 4, also it integrated Heroku, Travis CI, Coveralls and lots of 3rd party services.
 I maintained it for almost 4 years, and I will keep everything new in the next few years.

 ------